geomoetric/oldMoelio/_posts/2016-12-19-semester-review.md

 **The positive effects it has on people's lives.**

 • What kind of designer do you think you’d like to be?
-**I would like to be a designer who embraces the 21st century technology with 20th century skill.**
+**I would like to be a designer who embraces the 21st-century technology with 20th-century skill.**

 • If you could change the works on display, what changes would you make?
 **I honestly would rather start a new work entirely than change an old one.
 I have to complete pieces.
 There need to be periods and exclamation marks in my life, not just commas.**

 • What have you learned thus far in the design program and what would you like to learn in the future? **This program has taught me how to design on a professional level.
-Yes I knew color composition and adobe illustrator going into this program— UT elevated the way I think and the way I work to be even more efficient and creative.
+Yes, I knew color composition and adobe illustrator going into this program— UT elevated the way I think and the way I work to be even more efficient and creative.
 I hope to learn more tech and web related design mediums**

 • Do you have any questions for the faculty? **What are your favorite Design Books?**